garrettmichiels/garrettmichiels/README.md

 Authentication
 -->

-🔭 I’m currently working on practicing for technical interviews and expanding my knowledgebase as an engineer.
+🔭 I’m currently working as a software engineer and expanding my knowledgebase as an engineer.

-🌱 I’m currently learning Android Mobile App Development
+🌱 I’m currently learning GraphQL, Kafka, and more!

 👯 I’m looking to collaborate on opensource projects that can help me grow, learn new technologies, and learn about the innerworkings of larger projects.

 💬 Ask me about what I like to do for fun or about my other interests!

-📫 How to reach me: michielsgarrett@gmail.com